 How to Delete All Tweets for a Specific Year

 For this, you will also be using TweetDeleter.
 Basically, you would select a range that covers an entire year.

-Step 2In the Till field, set the date to December 31st of the same year.
+- Set the date to December 31st of the same year in the Till field.

 All the tweets within the specific year that you have selected should now be deleted.